 - Professor Wendy Doniger: A Dhimmi

-- Cowrd Hindus or Failed Islam in India
+- Coward Hindus or Failed Islam in India

 - Evolution of Consciousness in 21st Century

-- If God is our Father, Why can’t God be our Mother?
+- If God is our Father, Why not our Mother?

-- The East in the West—the New Thought Movement
+- India in the West -- the New Thought Movement

 - Indo-American Relations in a New Light